Beginner's Guide to becoming a Video Game Designer

 One thing to remember is that the software doesn't make the artist.
 Regardless of what tool you start with, you just need to start.
 Moving from one software to another is easy, but starting is the hard part.
 Sticking with it is even harder.

 Game design artists are always in high demand.
 Films and not slowing down, Netflix is not going anywhere and advertising agencies are always trying to push the barriers of the advertising campaigns.
-Here is just a small taste of some the bigs names that you could have on your resume.
+Here is just a small taste of some the big names that you could have on your resume.

-The studio pride themselves on striving for the highest production values and continually pushing the boundaries of technology, art and design to create evermore exciting video game experiences.
+• Ninja Theory: The studio pride themselves on striving for the highest production values and continually pushing the boundaries of technology, art and design to create evermore exciting video game experiences.

-Electronic Arts Inc. is a global leader in digital interactive entertainment.
+• Electronic Arts: Electronic Arts Inc. is a global leader in digital interactive entertainment.
 EA develops and delivers games, content and online services for Internet-connected consoles, mobile devices and personal computers.
 EA has more than 300 million registered players around the world.

-The official home of Rockstar Games on Facebook.
+• Rockstar Games: The official home of Rockstar Games on Facebook.
 Publishers of such popular games as Grand Theft Auto, Max Payne, Red Dead Redemption, L.A.
 Noire, Bully & more.

-Headquartered in Santa Monica, California, Activision Blizzard, Inc., is the world's most successful standalone interactive entertainment company.
+• Activision Blizzard: Headquartered in Santa Monica, California, Activision Blizzard, Inc., is the world's most successful standalone interactive entertainment company.

 If you have read this far, then it's clear that you care, but it also means that you are probably still a bit confused by all this and just want to make sure the right decisions are made.
 The Video Game industry is relatively new and there are so many avenues into this industry crossing creative and technical skills, so it's a lot to take in but here are some key points you should remember: